Lightning Safety Guide

 If lightning does strike your home, it can send a power surge through your electronics and can damage your equipment.
 The best way to protect your electronics during a storm is to unplug them.

 A power surge can also travel through a home’s electric panel and burn and fuse the wiring.
 Installing a surge protection device for the electric panel will help prevent this.
+Upgrading your electric panel can accomplish this.

 Avoid any phone that is connected to a cord.
 Lightning can travel down telephone wires.
 Cordless or cell phones are safe to use.